maadii/IranianValidators/README.md

 IranianValidators is a lightweight .NET library for validating and retrieving information about Iranian-specific identifiers such as:

-National ID codes
+- National ID codes (کد ملی)

-Bank card numbers (with BIN recognition)
+- Bank card numbers (شماره کارت بانکی) with BIN recognition

 This library is designed with clean architecture, full unit test coverage, and extensibility in mind.

-✅ Features
+## ✅ Features

-Validate Iranian national ID codes based on the official checksum algorithm
+- Validate Iranian national ID codes based on the official checksum algorithm

-Validate Iranian bank card numbers using the Luhn algorithm
+- Validate Iranian bank card numbers using the Luhn algorithm

-Identify the issuing bank of a card by its BIN (first 6 digits)
+- Identify the issuing bank of a card by its BIN (first 6 digits)
+- Support for 15+ major Iranian banks
+- Multilingual bank information (Persian and English)

-Clean, readable API and extensible model structure
+- Clean, readable API and extensible model structure
+- Full unit test coverage
+- Targets .NET 7

-📦 Installation
+## 📦 Installation

 You can clone or include the project manually: